-Australia is our next booth as we continue around World Showcase during the 2019 Epcot International Food & Wine Festival at Walt Disney World.
-In this Global Marketplace review, we’ll look at the menu prices, share food photos, and offer thoughts on what is–and is not–worth your money or Disney Dining Plan credits.
+Australia is our next booth as we continue around World Showcase during the 2022 Epcot International Food & Wine Festival at Walt Disney World.
+In this Global Marketplace review, we’ll look at the menu prices, share food photos, and offer thoughts on what is–and is not–worth your money.

-One of the longer running booths at the Epcot International Food & Wine Festival, Australia is always a popular stop.
+Returning after a one-year hiatus, Australia is one of the longer running booths at the Epcot International Food & Wine Festival (since 1997!).
 This Global Marketplace has done lamb for a number of years, plus a shrimp dish, and a rotating dessert option that rounds out the trio.
 Beer and wine options are also on the menu.

-You’ll find the Australia booth in a prominent location near the entrance to World Showcase, across from Refreshment Port as you head towards Canada.
-Thanks to a mix of its popular menu, lots of foot traffic, and it being a good place to burn Disney Dining Plan snack credits, you’ll usually encounter a line at the Australia Global Marketplace…
+You’ll find the Australia Global Marketplace in a prominent location near the entrance to World Showcase, across from Refreshment Port as you head towards Canada.
+Thanks to a mix of its popular menu and lots of foot traffic, you’ll usually encounter a line at the Australia Global Marketplace…

-Now our photos and reviews of each item from this Global Marketplace at the 2019 Epcot International Food & Wine Festival…
+Now our photos and reviews of each item from the Australia Global Marketplace at the 2022 Epcot International Food & Wine Festival.
+(Note: these have not yet been updated with fresh reviews of the new items at the 2022 Epcot Food & Wine Festival.
+Stay tuned for that!)

 Grilled Sweet and Spicy Bushberry Shrimp with Pineapple, Pepper, Onion and Snap Peas ($6) – Want a loose rule for Epcot’s Food & Wine Festival?
 Get the scallops or salmon, skip the shrimp.
 That is a nearly-universal truth that could be applied with at least 75% success regardless of the year.
 Shrimp dishes are almost always overpriced, undersized, and what is present is rubbery or tough.